 How and when an exam review takes place will be determined by the examiner.
 This review will be within 30 days after official publication of exam results.

-- Peter Kenez, A history of the Soviet Union from the beginning to the end, (3rd edition, Cambridge UP; Cambridge 2017)
+- Textbook: Peter Kenez, A history of the Soviet Union from the beginning to its legacy (3d ed.
+Cambridge UP; Cambridge 2017)

 Registration Studeren à la carte and Contractonderwijs

 Drs.
 H.A.T.
 Wilbrink